-Marine micro-algae are single-celled plants and like all plants, contain chlorophyll, which traps the energy from light and uses it to convert nutrients and carbon dioxide dissolved in the sea water into organic growth.
-Phytoplanktons are the primary producers of the sea and they belong to different classes of algae.
-Unicellular marine microalgae are widely used as food in the hatchery production of commercially valuable fish and shellfish for the various stages.
-The important components of micro algae are the diatoms, dinoflagellates, silicoflagellates (phyto-flagellates), coccolithophores, blue-green algae and the 'hidden flora' the nanoplankters.
-Among these, the diatoms and phytoflagellates are significant organisms since they form the primary link in the food chain of the sea.
-It is known that the success of any hatchery operations depends mainly on the availability of the basic food, the micro algae.
+Microalgae are phototrophic microorganisms, they capture solar energy and convert it into bioenergy, thereby providing certain potential and bioactive constituents.
+Bacteria and microalgae are vital components in aquatic ecosystems and they exhibit mutualistic relationships.
+Marine microalgae are varied, specialized unique, and vast groups of single-celled microorganisms that contain chlorophyll, which traps the energy from light and uses it to convert nutrients and carbon dioxide dissolved in the seawater into organic growth..
+They are the primary producers and constitute almost a quarter of the world's primary productivity (Lebeau and Robert, 2003).
+Unicellular marine microalgae are widely used as food in the hatchery production of commercially valuable fish and shellfish for various stages.
+The important components of microalgae are the diatoms, dinoflagellates, silico-flagellates (phyto-flagellates), coccolithophores, blue-green algae, and the 'hidden flora' the nanoplankton.
+Among these, the diatoms and phyto-flagellates are significant organisms since they form the primary link in the food chain of the sea.
+It is known that the success of any hatchery operation depends mainly on the availability of the basic food, the microalgae.

-Microalgae serve as live-food for commercially important molluscs, fish and crustaceans.
+Microalgae serve as live food for commercially important molluscs, fish, and crustaceans.
 The consumers are grown directly in the presence of their food produced in situ.
-Depending on consumer requirements (which often depend on life stages) the microalgae are consumed either directly (e.g. by herbivorous fish, bivalve molluscs, larval shrimp and prawns, zooplankton), or indirectly via the 'algae-zooplankton' food chain (e.g. most fish).
-Microalgae not only play an important part in aquaculture' as a food source, but, together with bacteria, they also have an important role in the oxygen and carbon dioxide balance in the cultures.
+Depending on consumer requirements (Which often depend on life stages) the microalgae are consumed either directly (e.g. by herbivorous fish, bivalve molluscs, larval shrimp and prawns, zooplankton), or indirectly via the 'algae-zooplankton' food chain (e.g. most fish).
+Microalgae play an important part in aquaculture' as a food source, together with bacteria, they also have an important role in the oxygen and carbon dioxide balance in the cultures.
+They can synthesize essential PUFAs and vitamins that are unable to be synthesized by higher organisms.
+Fatty acids are essential nutrients for almost all living beings for their existence and health.
+Docosahexaenic acid (DHA), Eicosapentaenoic acid (EPA), and Arachidonic acid (AA) etc. are the major PUFAs present in marine microalgae and these would have therapeutic significance has been demonstrated by recent clinical and epidemiological studies (Patil et al., 2005).

-Cultivated microalgae have long been integral to the hatchery production of many farmed finfish, shellfish and other commercially important aquaculture species.
-Molluscs like oysters, mussels and clams filter them from the sea water in all stages of life.
-Rotifers and brine shrimps also ingest algae, and are then themselves used as food for larval fish and prawns.
-The shrimp hatcheries use micro algae as food for the early larvae and later for the water quality maintenance.
-In many hatchery systems algae are added to the water containing larvae to improve the 'quality' of water as green water systems.
-The production of live algae is very critical in the successful hatchery management.
+Cultivated microalgae have long been integral to the hatchery production of many farmed fin fish, shellfish, and other commercially important aquaculture species.
+Molluscs like oysters, mussels, and clams filter them from the seawater in all stages of life.
+Rotifers and brine shrimps also ingest algae and are then themselves used as food for larval fish and prawns.
+The shrimp hatcheries use microalgae as food for the early larvae and later for water quality maintenance.
+In many hatchery systems algae are added to the water containing larvae to improve the 'quality' of water in green water systems.
+The production of live algae is very critical in successful hatchery management.
 In the natural environment, the larvae feed on any minute plant components which are readily available to them.
-But in a hatchery, the feed which are acceptable to the larvae for their growth and further development have to be identified and isolated.
-In the early critical stages of the rearing larvae of fin fishes and shellfishes, the phyto-flagellates (species of Isochrysis, Pavlova, Dicrateria, Chromulina and Tetraselmis) and other nanoplankters (species of

-Chlorella and Synechocystis) form the basic food.
-But in the post larval stages of crustaceans and spat or juvenile stages of bivalves, the diatoms (species of Chaetoceros, Skeletonema and Thalassiosira) form the primary food.
-Hence the culture of micro algae is an essential pre-requisite for the rearing operations of economically important cultivable organisms in a hatchery system.
+But in a hatchery, the feed which is acceptable to the larvae for their growth and further development has to be identified and isolated.
+In the early critical stages of the rearing larvae of fin fishes and shellfishes, the phyto-flagellates (species of Isochrysis, Pavlova, Dicrateria, Chromulina, and Tetraselmis) and other nanoplankters (species of Chlorella and Synechocystis) form the basic food.
+But in the post-larval stages of crustaceans and spat or juvenile stages of bivalves, the diatoms (species of Chaetoceros, Skeletonema and Thalassiosira) form the primary food.
+Hence the culture of microalgae is an essential pre-requisite for the rearing operations of economically important cultivable organisms in a hatchery system.